jschady/geodorm/webhooks.md

-# Clerk Webhooks for Tiger Dorm
+# Clerk Webhooks for Geo Dorm

 This document outlines all the Clerk webhooks required for syncing user data between Clerk's authentication service and our Supabase database.